Hans5958/PreMiD-Presences-Personal-Old/# Docs/planned-pulleys.md

 ## Notes

 - I have tried my best to upscale the logo manually (except the TMX logo, it's already 1024x).
 You can see the logos here.
 If you can make a better version out of it, be my guest and contact me.
 - I probably going to do [ManiaExchange](https://mania.exchange/) after this.
-I don't know if I should merge this presence with ManiaExchange because the portal also includes TMX on it.
+Even If I'm making one, I don't know if I should merge this presence to ManiaExchange because the portal also includes TMX on it.

 ## Images